ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * Validates if duplicate fingers are used in input, if duplicate encoded value is used in the input for fingers - updated logic
    * Validates if single finger print record contains more than one finger
    * Validates if total number of finger print records exceed 2
-4. The system then matches first finger print record in the input parameter against the mapped UIN/VID of the resident in the auth database.
+4. The system then matches first finger print record in the input parameter against the mapped UIN/VID of the individual in the auth database.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 1. Generates a match score (using SDK) based on the level of the match for the first fingerprint
-1. Matches second finger print record in the input parameter against the mapped UIN/VID of the resident in the auth database.
+1. Matches second finger print record in the input parameter against the mapped UIN/VID of the individual in the auth database.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 1. Then generates a match score (using SDK) based on the level of the match for the second fingerprint
 1. Generates a simple composite match score by summing up the match scores of the first and second fingerprint
 1. The system retrieves the composite finger threshold configured which is acceptable for a match